 Georgia understands the tension between these two models.
 In particular, the Rhenish model prevails in shareholding and company funding which has yielded small and passive financial markets.
 This is a direct consequence of official policy.
 On the other hand, the spheres of regulation are quite limited, which misleadingly suggest that Georgia fits the Anglo-American model.
 This is most evident in the government's policy on poverty and inequality, which could be described as indifference (although sometimes inaccurately called "liberalism").
-In Georgia, inequality is not the government's pressure) become the headache of private charities and entrepreneurs.
+In Georgia, inequality is not the government's concern at all, whereas the alleviation of poverty has forcibly (under the government's pressure) become the headache of private charities and entrepreneurs.